Canonical systems whose Weyl coefficients have dominating real part: Preliminaries

-In the following lemma we prove an a priori estimate for the modulus of the Weyl coefficient of $\genResc sH$ at a particular point, which is used in the proof of the implication (iii)$\Rightarrow$(i) in \Cref{G14,G15}.
+In the following lemma we prove an a priori estimate for the modulus of the Weyl coefficient of $\genResc sH$ at a particular point, which is used in the proof of \Cref{G14,G15}.
 This property follows from the choice of $g_1,g_2$ in \cref{G103} in the general case or from the assumption \cref{G100} in the additions to the main theorems.

-\begin{lemma} Let $H\in\Ham$ such that \cref{G1} holds, let $g_1,g_2,g_3$ be as in \Cref{G105}, and assume that \cref{G103} or \cref{G104} is satisfied.
+\begin{lemma} Let $H\in\Ham$ such that \textup{\cref{G1}} holds, let $g_1,g_2,g_3$ be as in \Cref{G105}, and assume that \textup{\cref{G103}} or \textup{\cref{G104}} is satisfied.
 Then